1j01/98/programs/calculator/README.md

 - prevent triggering focused button at the same time as Equals function when pressing Enter
 - prevent opening Quick Find in Firefox when pressing slash
 - handle M+ pressed before MS
+- fixed bug where MS after MC wouldn't show memory stored, until you press it N times, where N increases if you repeat this

 bugs:
 - (I changed the `#primary` el to an input and changed the script.js to handle that forgetting about supporting the old version)
 - Is there a race condition where script.js loads too late to define `initialise` for `engine.js` to call? or is order guaranteed even with `async` somehow? is `async` really helping in some way?
 - `.memory-item` btns aren't `button`s (and nesting `button`s doesn't work in HTML and is a bad UI pattern)
-- MS after MC doesn't show memory stored, until you press it N times, where N increases if you repeat this
 - Edit > Copy and Paste don't work in 98.js desktop in Firefox because the "page isn't focused"